Free South Dakota State Records (Divorce, Arrest, Criminal)

 Although there are limitations as to who can access this information through the Vital Records, third-party search sites check government resources and other online sites like social media so they may have more information where access to vital records is restricted.

-An outline of the map of South Dakota Counties showing the divorce population rates (5-year estimates in 2021) base on the Census Bureau.
+An outline of the map of South Dakota Counties showing the divorce population rates (5-year estimates in 2021) based on the Census Bureau.

 Source: Census Bureau